-Our equity exposures include investments in funds that are required to be treated as "financial institutions" for the purposes of the deduction from capital for investments in the capital of nonconsolidated financial institutions.
-If an equity investment in a nonconsolidated financial institution is 10% or more of that institution's common equity (or equivalent), then it is regarded as "significant."
-We are required to deduct from our CET1 capital any excess of the aggregate of our significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of our CET1 capital, subject to certain adjustments.
-The remainder of the aggregate of our significant investments is risk weighted at 250%.
+The firm's equity exposures include investments in funds that are required to be treated as financial institutions in accordance with the Capital Framework for the purposes of calculating the deduction from capital for investments in the capital of nonconsolidated financial institutions.
+If an equity investment in a nonconsolidated financial institution is 10% or more of that institution's common equity (or equivalent), then it is regarded as significant.
+The firm is required to deduct from its CET1 capital any excess of the aggregate of its significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of its CET1 capital, subject to certain adjustments.
+The remainder of the aggregate of the firm's significant investments is risk weighted at 250%.
 All non-common significant investments must be deducted from Tier 1 or Tier 2 capital using the corresponding deduction approach.